meltar/meltar.github.com/_posts/2014-03-27-march-2014-rails-girls-meeting.md

 [railroady](https://github.com/preston/railroady) and b) contributing to open source.

-Railroady sounds really helpful because it generates model and controller diagrams showing inheritence and relationships between them.
+Railroady sounds really helpful because it generates model and controller diagrams showing inheritance and relationships between them.
 I like looking at diagrams more than making my own, and it would be useful to get an overview of the database when working in a new app or double check my own apps to make sure everything was diagrammed the way I expected.
 Getting another view of the app would help me think of ways to improve it or cut unused relationships.

-Kyle transitioned to talking about contributing to open source by talking about how she had and issue with setting up the Railroady gem that other people experienced as well.
+Kyle transitioned to talking about contributing to open source by talking about how she had an issue with setting up the Railroady gem that other people experienced as well.
 She noticed that the fix would be a one line change to the source, so she submitted a pull request to address the problem, and the gem maintainer merged her commit.
 She explained that *anyone* could do this - you don't have to work on something big to make a difference, and even if your